 Technology, logic and science have gifted us with the tools and aggregated knowledge of ten thousand years of civilisation, of recorded history and collaborative creativity.
-We now know how vast our ultimate context really appears to be, from the thin and fragile Terrestrial biosphere which supports us, on to the impersonal terror of interplanetary (then – interstellar) spaces, through a local galaxy populated by impossibly many uncountable stars and on into the devastating emptiness and immensity of intergalactic space, galaxy clusters and Cosmology at such a scale that if you are not simultaneously filled with both dread and awe when considering it, you have clearly not understood the contemporary scientific message concerning the grandest of Universal scales, time-frames and energies.
+We now know how vast our ultimate context really is.
+From the thin and fragile Terrestrial biosphere which supports us, on to the impersonal immensity of interplanetary (then – interstellar) spaces.
+Through a local galaxy populated by hundreds of billions of stars and on into the astonishing emptiness and immensity of intergalactic space.
+Beyond this – galaxy clusters and Cosmology at such a scale that if you are not simultaneously filled with dread and awe when considering it, you have clearly not understood the core message concerning the grandest of Universal scales, time-frames and energies.

 Yet, for all this immensity and the sheer implausibility and infinitesimal unlikelihood of our (either individual or collective) existence, we are nevertheless and for now a physical, living and sentient presence in the Cosmos.
 Notwithstanding the genuinely disturbing and positively insane possibility of bringing upon ourselves an insecurity-induced collective self-extinguishing calamity (itself possible upon potentially widely varying time-scales), the ongoing absurdity and essential non-meaning of this life and technological, cultural Fact of Human Being never ceases to leave me reeling with dizzy apprehension, fear and excitement about where we have come from, where we are, and where we may (or may not) be ultimately going.